Ontario Land Transfer Tax Guide 2026 & Calculator

 In real life, that refund does two useful things.
 On lower-priced purchases, it can wipe out Ontario LTT entirely (because your tax might be less than $4,000).
 On higher-priced purchases, it still saves you the maximum and reduces how much cash you need on closing.

-Toronto MLTT: the “double-tap” for Toronto purchases
+Toronto MLTT: the double-tap for Toronto purchases

-Let’s clean up a common myth: buying a new build does not automatically exempt you from land transfer tax in Ontario.
+Let us clean up a common myth: buying a new build does not automatically exempt you from land transfer tax in Ontario.

 NRST (foreign buyer tax) refunds: tread carefully